Cyclotomic difference sets in finite fields: Computation results and conjectures

 \subsection{Other problems on the systems of equations}

-Computation results shows that $L_m$ is zero-dimensional when $m\leqslant22$ is even and $m\neq2$, $4$ or $8$.
+Computation results shows that $L_m$ is a finite set when $m\leqslant22$ is even and $m\neq2$, $4$ or $8$.
 We thus make another conjecture below.
-Its affirmative solution for each fixed $m$ will result in a conclusion by Theorem \ref{t1} that there exist at most finitely many $q$s' such that $q\equiv1\pmod{m}$ and either $H_{q,m}$ or $M_{q,m}$ is a difference set in $\mathbb{F}_q$ for this $m$.
+Its affirmative solution for each fixed $m$ will result in a conclusion by Theorem \ref{t1} that there exist at most finitely many $q$'s such that $q\equiv1\pmod{m}$ and either $H_{q,m}$ or $M_{q,m}$ is a difference set in $\mathbb{F}_q$ for this $m$.